luizpvas/explicit/README.md

 ```

 Records are hashes with predefined attributes.
 Records support recursive
-definitions, that is, you can have records inside records , array of records,
+definitions, that is, you can have records inside records, array of records,
 records with array of records, etc.

 ### Nilable